Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type

 while on the right of figure \ref{fig:indeterminacy} the vector field is given by the right hand sides of

 In the original systems reported in \eqref{eq:nonind_zero} and \eqref{eq:ind_zero}, it seems that the points $(0,0),(0,\pm1)$ are points of indeterminacy for both systems.
-By looking at curve portrait for the equivalent systems we can establish instead that the point $(0,0)$ is a base point for the system in \eqref{eq:ind_zero} only. { It is worth mentioning that to decide whether a point of indeterminacy is a base point for the system can also be addressed following the classical Painlev\'e test, establishing the existence of a one-parameter family of solutions locally written as a Taylor series passing through the base point. }
+By looking at {the} curve portrait for the equivalent systems we can establish instead that the point $(0,0)$ is a base point for the system in \eqref{eq:ind_zero} only. { It is worth mentioning that to decide whether a point of indeterminacy is a base point for the system can also be addressed following the classical Painlev\'e test, establishing the existence of a one-parameter family of solutions locally written as a Taylor series passing through the base point. }

 The next step in the procedure of constructing the space of initial conditions is to remove all base points via the process of \textit{blowing up} the surface at such points.
 A blow-up is a bi-rational transformation that, in a certain sense, separates out the directions through the point in question and thus regularises the vector field at the point, introducing an \textit{exceptional line} in the process.
-Each point on the exceptional line (equivalent to a $\mathbb{CP}^1$) thus corresponds to a direction through the base point before the blow-up as schematically depicted in figure~\!\ref{fig:directions}.
+Each point on the exceptional line (equivalent to a $\mathbb{CP}^1$) corresponds to a direction through the base point before the blow-up as schematically depicted in figure~\!\ref{fig:directions}.
 The definition of the space $\mathbb{C}^2$ blown up at a point $p = (a,b)$ is